Wedderburn, Victoria: Present day

 One of the main attractions for tourists is Hard Hill Reserve where, with a bit of imagination, one can feel a sense of what it was like in the 'old days' living in tents on the goldfields.
 Apart from gold, a number of Eucalyptus stills used to operate in the district and a replica still has been situated on the site and is fired up, by arrangement, for tourist buses.
 On site is one of the original batteries for crushing the ore and removing the gold.
 A puddler is also on site and a demonstration of it working can be seen during the annual Detector Jamboree Festival held on the Labor Day long weekend each year.

 Wedderburn is a popular spot for hopefuls with gold detectors who are still finding the occasional nice nugget.

 Wedderburn has an older than average demographic.
-At the 2016 Census it had a population 940.
+At the 2016 Census it had a population of 940.
 The town today is predominantly farming based, though the town includes the head office for the local Shire Council (Loddon), a P-12 school servicing the needs of a number of surrounding towns and communities, a vibrant Community Centre housing a Tourist Information Centre and numerous community services, a Medical Centre and some manufacturing and service businesses.

 The Donaldson Park Recreation Reserve in the centre of town is a feature of Wedderburn.
 It includes a football oval, netball courts, hockey field, trotting track, lawn bowling greens, tennis courts and a swimming pool.

-A must do if visiting Wedderburn is to stop at the impressive Soldiers Memorial Park in the centre of town.
+Soldiers Memorial Park is located in the centre of Wedderburn.
 As part of its Commemoration of the Centenary of Anzac program, Loddon Shire Council has commissioned a magnificent bronze sculpture of two of the district's most famous sons, World War One Victoria Cross recipients Albert Borella and Albert Jacka.

 In 2015, Wedderburn won the right to host The Race that Slows Down the Nation, a horse-suit race held by radio personalities Hamish & Andy.
 The race was held as a means to safely slow down the nation for the Melbourne Cup (which is often dubbed "the race that stops the nation").
 The winner of the race, "Hoof Hearted", won $2000 in prize money as well as a hamper that featured food and gifts from the Wedderburn region.

 Wedderburn has a Visitor Radio Station which can be found at FM 87.6.
 At the top of the hour, it broadcasts an events bulletin which gives details of community events for the next month.

 An increasing number of people are taking up lifestyle opportunities at Wedderburn and living on small rural allotments around the town.
 This effectively means that the town is larger than appears in census data.